Multinational companies have emerged from international investment and trade as capital

 foreign corporation rule.

-The proposed solution against profit shifting of multinationals is the
+The proposed solution against profit shifting of multinational corporations is the

 application of the so-called formulary apportionment method or unitary taxation,

-where the whole

-income of the multinational group is distributed among the countries where the group
+where the aggregated income of the multinational corporation is distributed among

-current system where multinationals allocate their own income
+substantially from the current system where multinationals allocate their own income

 arbitrarily, as we are faced with the same problem of how to allocate income truthfully